-I have not written any post about my summer vacations in Italy, Spain and Hungary, but now they are far away and I will skip them.
+I have not written any post about my summer vacations in Italy, Spain and Hungary, but now they are far away, and I will skip them.
 I just want to share my experience at the last conference I participated, namely the Nordic Workshop in Programming Theory in Lyngby, north of Copenhagen, Denmark.

-The conference was very well organised and covered very many topics of computer science.
+The conference was well organised and covered many topics of computer science.
 Adrian and I spent a lot of time modifying the slides rather than listening to the talks, but the presentations of our two abstracts went fine in the end.

-But there is even more… Danish has a rather weird number system.
+But there is even more.
+Danish has a rather weird number system.
 The tens from fifty on are not based on the number ten, as is the case in most European languages (French being another outstanding exception).
-This strange system combines two archaic ways of counting: twenty-based instead of ten-based and fossilized expressions for two and a half, three and a half and four and a half.
+This strange system combines two archaic ways of counting: twenty-based instead of ten-based and fossilised expressions for two and a half, three and a half and four and a half.
 This is the result:

 After this experience, I think that these Norwegian comedians are not so far from reality. 😉